Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Sparse Graph Design and Peeling Decoder

-Although the proof techniques are similar to those from \cite{luby2001efficient} and \cite{richardson2001capacity}, the graph used in our peeling decoder is different from those in \cite{richardson2001capacity,luby2001efficient}.
-This leads to fairly important differences in the analysis, such as the degree distributions of the graphs (explained later) and the expansion properties of the graphs.
-Hence, we present an independent analysis here for our peeling decoder.
+The proof techniques to analyze the peeling decoder in our framework are similar to those from \cite{luby2001efficient} and \cite{richardson2001capacity}, except that the graph we have is the ``pruned'' version with a sub-linear fraction $K$ left nodes given adversarially by the input.
+Hence, this leads to some differences in the analysis from those in \cite{richardson2001capacity,luby2001efficient}, such as the degree distributions of the graphs (explained later) and the expansion properties of the graphs.
+As a result, we present an independent analysis here for our peeling decoder.
 In the following, we provide a brief outline of the proof elements highlighting the main technical components. \begin{itemize} \item {\bf Density evolution}: We analyze the performance of our peeling decoder over a {\it typical graph} (i.e., cycle-free) of the ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ for a fixed number of peeling iterations $i$.
-We assume that a local neighborhood of every edge in the graph is cycle-free (tree-like) and derive a recursive equation that represents the average density of remaining edges in the pruned graph at iteration $i$. \item {\bf Convergence to density evolution}: Using a Doob martingale argument as in \cite{richardson2001capacity} and \cite{pedarsani2014phasecode}, we show that the local neighborhood of most edges of a randomly chosen graph from the ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ is cycle-free with high probability.
+We assume that a local neighborhood of every edge in the graph is cycle-free (tree-like) and derive a recursive equation that represents the average density of remaining edges in the pruned graph at iteration $i$. \item {\bf Convergence to density evolution}: Using a Doob martingale argument as in \cite{richardson2001capacity} and \cite{pedarsani2017phasecode}, we show that the local neighborhood of most edges of a randomly chosen graph from the ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ is cycle-free with high probability.
 This proves that with high probability, our peeling decoder removes all but an arbitrarily small fraction of the edges in the pruned graph (i.e., the left nodes are removed at the same time after being decoded) in a constant number of iterations $i$. \item {\bf Graph expansion property} for complete decoding: We show that if the sub-graph consisting of the remaining edges is an ``expander'' (as will be defined later in this section), and if our peeling decoder successfully removes all but a sufficiently small fraction of the left nodes from the pruned graph, then it removes all the remaining edges of the ``pruned'' graph successfully.
 This completes the decoding of all the non-zero coefficients in $\mathbf{x}$. \end{itemize}